2009…

 The Christian Science Monitor, 24 January 2008

-The good life in Antarctica begins with digging your first snow shelter—and spending the night in it with a guy named Ed.
+The good life in Antarctica begins with digging your first snow shelter and spending the night there.

 2007…